firebird631/siis/doc/bugs.md

 ### IG related ###

-**IG candle limit 10k reached** : Do the maths, how many markets do you want to initiate, to fetch, how many candles history you will need, find your way, or try to ask if they can increase your limitations.
-I have no solution for this problem because it is out of my possibility.
+**IG candle limit 10k reached** : Using the demo account it is possible to double the limit to 20k.
+Do the maths : how many markets to initiate, to fetch, how many candles history is needed ?
+Try to contact IG support to increase limitations.
+A solution is to use another fetcher and map data to IG.
+Then only fetch from IG the most recent history at startup using --initial-fetch and never store them ( don't use --store-ohlc neither --store-trade else it will create history inconsistencies).
+Take care to check that starting many times the instance per week that it will not reach limits.

+**IG provides live and history data for limited markets types** : commodities, indices, forex and crypto.
+You will not be able to get data for stocks.
+In that case you can fetch history using another source and map them to IG.
+For live data you will need a specific watcher.
+Take care of a possible price spread between your different source of price and IG market price.

 **siis.error.watcher.ig AttributeError("module 'time' has no attribute 'clock'")** : Since Python 3.9 the Crypto package is not maintained.
 Two solutions : replace by its alternative (remove the current, install its replacement) or manually fix the file lib/python3.<9|10>/site-packages/Crypto/Random/_UserFriendlyRNG.py at line 77 with t = time.process_time(). clock() function is deprecated and definitively removed since Python 3.9.

-### FTX related ###

-**No orders are created** : Yes the trading part (ordering, user WS) is not implemented for now.

-**It does not work at all** : Yes since FTX exit scam it is no longer working, please consider using another exchange.

 ### ByBit related ###